ROMANIA, ON MAINTENANCE TREATMENT

 Anonymous

 I had to have a hysterectomy at 20, and everything changed.
 But I was not ready for it.
 Beyond dealing with the effect of the hormone changes, I don’t think it hit me how blessed I was until we lost Gilda Radner.
 My aunt had a hysterectomy very young and was there for me any time of the day or night when I needed her.
-My circle of women who loved me through cancer, my mom, aunt, sister and best friend who was like a sister, gave me strength and support.
+My circle of women who loved me through OC, my mom, aunt, sister and best friend who was like a sister, gave me strength and support.